More Stiffness with Less Fiber: End-to-End Fiber Path Optimization for 3D-Printed Composites: Discussion

 We would also like to mention some limitations of our method.
 First, our simulation simplifies the task by assuming linear elasticity, restricting to in-plane stress, and treating both plastic and fiber as isotropic materials with different Young's moduli and identical Poisson's ratio.
 Lifting these assumptions would introduce greater mathematical complexity, but would require no conceptual changes to our approach.
 Additionally, the planning is not performed in real time.
 For example, to plan fiber paths for the shape \textit{rectangle with two holes}, our method uses 10 minutes and 18 minutes to generate the two studied solutions, respectively.
 Relative to the time required to design and print a part, this represents only a small increase.
 In addition, the hyper-parameters may have to be tuned when the task changes.
 For example, if we switch to a much larger shape, the scale of strain energy and the lengths of fiber paths will change.
 We may have to adjust the weight of the Laplacian regularizer, balancing the optimization stability and the variety of fiber paths, though this is usually easy to tune in a few tries.
 Lastly, as our optimizer is gradient-based, the optimization may be trapped in a local minimum.
 Thus a good initialization is important for our method, and we may have to sample greedy paths several times to obtain a good one.

 \begin{acks}

-We would like to thank Amit Bermano and members of the Princeton Laboratory for Intelligent Probabilistic Systems for valuable discussions and feedback, as well as Markforged.
+We would like to thank Amit Bermano and members of the Princeton Laboratory for Intelligent Probabilistic Systems for valuable discussions and feedback, Joseph Vocaturo and the Princeton Department of Civil and Environmental Engineering for providing the universal testing machine, as well as Markforged.
 This work is partially supported by the Princeton School of Engineering and Applied Science, as well as the U.\,S.~National Science Foundation under grants \#IIS-1815070, \#IIS-2007278, and \#OAC-2118201.

 \end{acks}